ubelhj/OBSCounter/README.md

 Takes all major stat notifications and creates .txt files to read and use in OBS.
 Demolitions, Goals, MVPS, even High Fives.
 Any stat you want all available for streaming or recording.
 This works only if you're playing, not spectating, and only tracks your individual stats.
 [gif demonstration](https://gfycat.com/reasonableunhappygar)

+**New Feature**:
+In game overlay to see your stats in game as well as in OBS.

 Outputs in files in a folder /OBSCounter/ next to your rocket league.exe.
 You have to make this folder in advance before the plugin runs or it will be unable to write the files.

 enable the plugin in BakkesMod console by pressing f6 and typing counter_enabled 1